taocpp/PEGTL/doc/Meta-Data-and-Visit.md

 struct coverage_info
 {
    std::size_t start = 0;  // How often a rule was attempted to match.
-   std::size_t success = 0;  // How many attempts were a success.
+   std::size_t success = 0;  // How many attempts were a success (true).
-   std::size_t local_failure = 0;  // How many attempts were a local failure.
+   std::size_t failure = 0;  // How many attempts were a local failure (false).
-   std::size_t global_failure = 0;  // How many attempts were aborted due to a global failure.
-   std::size_t raise = 0;  // How many attempts triggered a global failure at this rule.
+   std::size_t unwind = 0;  // How many attempts were aborted due to an exception (thrown here or elsewhere). std::size_t raise = 0;  // How many attempts were a global failure (exception thrown at this rule).
 };

 struct coverage_entry